feature-sliced/documentation/CONTRIBUTING.md

 1. [Fork][fork] the repository
 2. Make your changes
+   - If your change touches documentation content, keep the translations in sync — see [Synchronized documentation](#synchronized-documentation)
    - Make sure that **commits follow** the [Conventional Commits specification](https://www.conventionalcommits.org)
       > All this helps with the changelog formation and keeps the history of the project clean
       >